AmrElHennawi/LZ77-Compression-Decompression/README.md

 **Program Structure:**
 Our project is organized into a single Java class, `LZ77Compression`.
 This class contains methods to compress and decompress data using the LZ77 algorithm.
+`Tag` This class is a data structure to store and manipulate LZ77 compression information.

 **Features:**
 - Compresses text data using the LZ77 algorithm.